 To add to my misery, I was pregnant.
 The positive test had appeared only days before.
-For me, it was the slight reprieve I expected in pregnancy for about two weeks before morning sickness set in.
+Timing-wise, it was a slight reprieve during pregnancy for about two weeks before I expected morning sickness set in.
 Too early for an ultrasound, the trip to Kansas was a welcomed distraction – a way to turn my attention elsewhere while I waited for the day when I could see a heartbeat.

 It was only two months after Nelle had died.
 Two different doctors had told us that there was medically no reason to wait before attempting another pregnancy.
-As I sat in the doctor's office with that question - how long do I have to wait? – he asked me if I was sure I didn't want to take some time, emotionally.
+As I sat in the doctor's office with that question – How long do I have to wait? – he asked me if I was sure I didn't want to take a break, emotionally.
 I shook my head.
 One child does not replace another, but having a baby could perhaps begin to heal my broken heart.

 That positive pregnancy test was not a moment of joy.
 Today, I don't even remember taking it.
 I don't remember telling Ger.
 I only remember the fear that instantly grabbed my entire self and didn't let go.

 Being so early in the pregnancy, I had told only a friend or two.
 I hadn't even told my family yet.
 I had planned to tell the hosts of my trip upon my arrival in Kansas.
 I could picture that moment of being greeted, a hug in sympathy for all that I had been through over the past few months, and then whispering "I'm pregnant."
-Maybe in that moment, finally allowing myself to experience joy.
-Feeling the joy of others being happy for me.
+Maybe in that moment, I would finally allow myself to experience joy.
+And feel the joy of others being happy for me.

 As I sat on the plane, still stationary at O'Hare, it became less and less likely that we would take off.
 We knew that the pilot could only work a certain number of hours for the day – which we were butting up against as the afternoon dragged on – and that FAA regulations only allowed us to stay on the tarmac for a certain period of time.
 We were waiting for a crew to come and de-ice the plane, but there were several other flights ahead of us.
 It was increasingly warm on the plane and I felt myself starting to panic.